The configs YAML file contains a list of configurations to be deployed.

 configs:- id: newSLOtype: slo-v2config:parameters:target: 95title: myNewSLOentityScope: HOST-#######template: slo-cpu-usage.jsonskip: false

-required Each configuration requires the following fields: id
+required Each configuration requires the following fields: id, type, and config.

 It must be unique for the same configType and project.